 NED HORTONVineyard Manager

 Driven by the principles of organic farming and biodynamic practices, Ned has overseen the viticultural program at Quivira Vineyards since 2005.
 His constant and unwavering goal is improving wine quality through communication between winemaking in the cellar and vineyard activity at every stage.
 Influenced by biodynamic expert Alan York and the teachings of Rudolph Steiner, Quivira’s long-term leadership position in organic farming is a testament to all that Ned brings to the table…along with his trusty Felco shears.

 PETE & TERRI KIGHTProprietors

-Pete Kight’s life-long interest in wine and the science of grape growing led him on a quest for just the right vineyards and winery location.
+Pete Kight’s lifelong interest in wine and the science of growing grapes led him on a quest for just the right vineyards and winery location.
 In the spring of 2006, Pete and Terri met Henry and Holly Wendt, the founders of Quivira.
-They were immediately captivated by the winery’s location at the confluence of Wine Creek and Dry Creek, with its historical significance in the evolution of grape growing and winemaking in Dry Creek Valley.
-They were also struck by Henry’s vision for better wine through better vineyard management, using Biodynamic and organic farming techniques.
-They shook hands on the purchase after just the second meeting.
-Since purchasing the winery and vineyards in the summer of 2006, Pete and Terri have rallied the Quivira team around a strong sense of purpose.
-The collective Quivira family shares an entrepreneurial spirit and mutual understanding of how a sustainable, holistic approach to growing grapes can yield, in the end, truly distinctive wines.
+They were captivated by the winery’s location at the confluence of Wine Creek and Dry Creek, with its historical significance in the evolution of grapegrowing and winemaking in Dry Creek Valley.
+They were also struck by Henry’s vision for better wine through better vineyard management, using biodynamic and organic farming techniques.
+They shook hands on the purchase after the second meeting.
+Since purchasing the winery and vineyards in the summer of 2006, Pete and Terri have rallied the Quivira team around a strong sense of purpose and the mutual understanding of how a sustainable, holistic approach to growing grapes can yield distinctive wines.